 “I was on the Pyramid stage as crew in 1990, I’ve been as a touring artist.
 We might go this year on the Sunday, but it’s so complicated getting tickets.
 Not my thing being stuck in a massive crowd, but it would be a challenge.
 Could be a new TV show – ‘I’m Autistic, Get Me Out of Here’.”

 I really enjoyed chatting to Mark, he’s interesting, forthcoming and honest.
-Check out his shop – for all the usual and unusual instruments, strings, tuners and other musician’s essentials.
+Check out his shop in the Abbey Mews Arcade opposite the Post Office in Glastonbury High St, for all the usual and unusual instruments, strings, tuners and other musician’s essentials.
 On the Sonus Magus website you can buy a selection of wav files of tarmac munching machines that Mark recorded outside his house for £6.66, and download (for free) an Ancient Solfeggio Frequencies plugin sampler instrument.